Pulmonary hypertension

 If you have pulmonary hypertension, you may get medicines to treat your symptoms and help you feel better.
 Medicines also may be used to treat or prevent complications.
 Treatment may include:

-• Medicines to relax blood vessels.
-Also called vasodilators, these medicines help open narrowed blood vessels and improve blood flow.
-The medicine comes in many forms.
-It may be breathed in, taken by mouth or given by IV.
-Some types are given continuously through a small pump attached to the body.
+• Medicines to relax blood vessels, called vasodilators.
+These medicines open narrowed blood vessels and improve blood flow.
+The medicine may be breathed in, taken by mouth or given through a vein.
+Sometimes, it's given continuously through a small pump attached to the body.

-Examples of vasodilators to treat pulmonary hypertension include epoprostenol (Flolan, Veletr), treprostinil (Remodulin, Tyvaso, others), Iloprost (Ventavis) and selexipag (Uptravi).
+Examples of vasodilators to treat pulmonary hypertension include epoprostenol (Flolan, Veletri), treprostinil (Remodulin, Tyvaso, others), iloprost and selexipag (Uptravi).

 • Soluble guanylate cyclase (sGC) stimulators.
 This type of medicine relaxes the pulmonary arteries and lowers pressure in the lungs.
-Examples include riociguat (Adempas).
+An example is riociguat (Adempas).
 Do not take these medicines if you're pregnant.

 • Medicines to increase blood flow.
 Medicines called phosphodiesterase 5 (PDE5) inhibitors may be used to increase blood flow through the lungs.
 These medicines also are used to treat erectile dysfunction.
 They include sildenafil (Revatio, Viagra) and tadalafil (Adcirca, Alyq, Cialis).